foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/appendix_a/mli_background.rst

 MLI was originally designed as an open source software library to enable machine learning on ARC EM and HS class processors.
-From the original MLI PDD [?Reference], the stated goals were:
+From the original MLI Documentation [7], the stated goals were:

  - Deliver easy-to use SW library for fast and simple porting of NN applications to ARCv2 processors